SHI-Yu-Zhe/awesome-agi-cocosci/README.md

 * [Computational Cognitive Science Courses](https://cbmm.mit.edu/education/courses/computational-cognitive-science) - ***Courses on CoCoSci from MIT, Harvard, Stanford, and JHU***.

+* [Probabilistic Models of Cognition](https://probmods.org/) - ***The probabilistic approach to cognitive science, which models learning and reasoning as inference in complex probabilistic models***.

 *[Back to Top](#c)

 <span id = "p"></span>